-Generally speaking, the IRS sent you certified mail to show it attempted to give you notice of whatever issue the IRS wants to address with you.
+Generally speaking, the IRS sending you an IRS certified mail document is to show the IRS has attempted to give you notice of whatever tax debt issue the IRS wants to address with you.

-Generally, the IRS decides to send a you a letter through certified mail through pre-defined policies and procedures.
+Generally, the IRS decides to send you an IRS letter through IRS certified mail through pre-defined policies and procedures.
 The IRS includes these policies and procedures in its Internal Revenue Manual (a guide that IRS employees should follow assuming they know their own rules).

-Mostly, an IRS computer automatically sends IRS letters including certified mail.
-Sometimes, if the IRS assigned an IRS employee to work on your case, this IRS employee may manually send you a letter through certified mail.
+Mostly, an IRS computer automatically sends IRS letters including IRS certified mail.
+Sometimes, if the IRS assigned an IRS employee to work on your case, this IRS employee may manually send you an IRS letter through IRS certified mail.

 Further, if you owe the IRS money, the IRS may assign a Revenue Officer (a human being who looks to collect from you and ensure you comply with tax laws) to work on your case.
 This Revenue Officer may manually send you important letters through certified mail such as the Final Notice, Notice of Intent to Levy and Notice of Your Right to a Hearing letter.

 Something important such as the IRS decided to audit you, you failed to sign some tax form, or the IRS issued you an IRS letter called the Final Notice, Notice of Intent to Levy and Notice of Your Right to a Hearing because you failed to pay your taxes despite multiple IRS collection notices.